-This type of complaint should not necessarily be ignored.
-Many such complaints can be checked; for instance the physical condition of properties and gardens.
+This is where the identity of the complainant is unknown, and this type of complaint should not be ignored.
+Many such complaints can be checked, for instance the physical condition of properties and gardens.
 Other forms of allegation may not be so easily substantiated and may need to be discussed with the line manager as to whether or not an investigation should commence.
 On no account should anonymous complaints against a particular individual be discussed with other neighbours.

 Irrespective of whether or not any action is taken, the anonymous complaint should be kept on file as it may be beneficial should there be additional complaints in the future.